 How to set up LinkedIn Lead Gen Forms: Steps & a few examples

 Setting up a LinkedIn Lead Gen Form is easy.
-Below is the step-by-step method to set it up.
+Here’s the step-by-step method.

 The LinkedIn Lead Gen Form is divided into four parts: